 If you’re applying for a marriage-based green card from outside the United States, your Alien Registration Number will be assigned to you when you attend your consular interview at the U.S. consulate.
 Regardless of whether your spouse is a U.S. citizen or a green card holder, you’ll receive some paperwork with your A-number during the consular interview.
 You’ll also be able to find your Alien Registration Number in the visa the consulate stamps in your passport.

 Boundless can help you obtain a marriage-based green card with minimal hassle.
 We print out all of your forms and documents, assembled precisely how the government prefers.
 We mail the whole package to your doorstep, ready for you to sign and send to the correct government address.
-We even provide the envelope and cover the shipping fee.
 Learn more about how Boundless can help, or check your eligibility for free.

 Once you’ve applied for a green card, your Alien Registration Number will be on all of the documents that USCIS sends you, including the notice you get telling you that USCIS has received your green card application.
 You’ll also see your Alien Registration Number on any, approval notices, and essentially all correspondence you get from USCIS.